material-motion/material-motion/specifications/runtime.md

 ![](../_assets/Abstraction.svg)

-If we zoom in to the Runtime then we can see how the Plan/Fulfillment pattern is inherently recursive.
+Aside: if we zoom in to the Runtime then we can see how the Plan/Fulfillment pattern is inherently compositional.

 ![](../_assets/AbstractionDive.svg)